-The Hungarian National Implementation Plan (NIP) was delivered in 2018.
-It not compliant with the ERTMS European Deployment Plan, because some lines have dates that are delayed by one or two years compared to the EDP deadlines and some lines are not include in the NIP.
+The Hungarian National Implementation Plan (NIP) was delivered in 2020.
+It not compliant with the ERTMS European Deployment Plan, because some lines have dates that are delayed compared to the EDP deadlines and some lines are not include in the NIP.

 According to the Hungarian NIP:

 - The complete network will be equipped with ERTMS Level 2, with the exception of lines currently equipped with pre-baseline 2 (i.e. a non-interoperable baseline) that will be updated to baseline 2 level 1.